-Since the 1980s there has been a rapid amplification in the development of many new database systems that have more demanding database requirements than those of the traditional applications.
-As the basic concepts of ER modeling are often not enough to represent the requirements of the newer complex applications which therefore stimulated the need to develop additional 'semantic' modeling concepts.
-Various different semantic data models have been proposed and some of the most important semantic concepts have been successfully incorporated into the original ER model.
-The ER model supported with additional semantic concepts is called the Enhanced Entity-Relationship (EER) model.
+Since the 1980s, there has been a rapid amplification in the development of many new database systems that have more demanding database requirements than those of the traditional applications.
+As the basic concepts of ER modeling are often not enough to represent the requirements of the newer complex applications, which therefore stimulated the need to develop additional 'semantic' modeling concepts.
+Various semantic data models have been proposed, and some of the most important semantic concepts have been successfully incorporated into the original ER model.
+The ER model, supported with additional semantic concepts, is called the Enhanced Entity-Relationship (EER) model.

 - Generalization and

-The concept of generalization (specialization) is associated with special types of entities known as super classes and subclasses, and the process of attribute inheritance.
-Database managers begin this section by defining what super classes and subclasses are and by examining super class/subclass relationships.
+The concept of generalization (specialization) is associated with special types of entities known as superclasses and subclasses, and the process of attribute inheritance.
+Database managers begin this section by defining what superclasses and subclasses are and by examining superclass/subclass relationships.
 The ER Model has the capability of articulating database entities in a conceptual hierarchical manner.
-As the hierarchy goes up, it generalizes the view of entities and as you go deep in the hierarchy, it will provide with the detail of every entity included.
+As the hierarchy goes up, it generalizes the view of entities, and as you go deep in the hierarchy, it will provide the detail of every entity included.
 Going up in this structure is called generalization, where entities are associated together to represent a more generalized view.
-Generalization is a bottom-up approach.
+A generalization is a bottom-up approach.

-In generalization, a number of entities are accommodated together into one generalized entity or category based on their similar characteristics.
-In the below mentioned figure, whale, shark and dolphin are generalized as fish, i.e. they have been categorized as the fish.
+In generalization, some entities are accommodated together into one generalized entity or category based on their similar characteristics.
+In the below-mentioned figure, whale, shark, and dolphin are generalized as fish, i.e., they have been categorized as the fish.

-- Super-class: An entity type that includes one or more dissimilar sub-groupings of its occurrences that is required to be represented in a data model.
+- Super-class: An entity type that includes one or more dissimilar sub-groupings of its occurrences that are required to be represented in a data model.

-- Sub-class: A distinct sub-grouping of occurrences of an entity type that require to be represented in a data model.
+- Sub-class: A distinct sub-grouping of occurrences of an entity type that require being represented in a data model.

 What is Aggregation?